EleganceApp/Ethereal/README.md

-The only thing that work are the
+Important Note
+Do not download "Source code (zip)" – it may not be up to date.
+To get the latest version, click Code → Download ZIP.

+Current Working Features
+The system currently supports:

-License_Key
+License_Key (for activation)

-Ethereal
+Ethereal (main application)

-EtherealAccount
+EtherealAccount (user management)

-There nothing on the Ethereal just show the License Key just for test
+⚠️ Note: The Ethereal app only displays the License Key for testing purposes.

-Ethereal Account System - Quick Start Guide
+Ethereal Account System – Quick Start Guide

-1. FIRST LAUNCH
+1. First Launch
-- Run "EtherealAccount.pyw"
+Run EtherealAccount.pyw.

-- New users: Click [Register]
+New users?
+Click [Register].

-- Existing users: Enter credentials and click [Login]
+Existing users?
+Enter credentials and click [Login].

-2. REGISTRATION
+2. Registration
-* Required Fields:
+✔ Required Fields:

-  - Unique username
+Unique username

-  - Secure password
+Secure password

-  - Valid email address
+Valid email address
-* Optional:
+✔ Optional:

-  - Paste license key if available
+Paste a license key (if available)

-  - Can activate later via Profile
+Can activate later via Profile

-3. LICENSE KEYS
+3. License Keys
-- Format: XXXXX-XXXXX-XXXXX (25 chars)
+Format: XXXXX-XXXXX-XXXXX (25 characters)

-- Get keys from:> get key from License_Key
+Where to get keys? → Check License_Key file.

-- Activation automatically validates key
+Activation automatically validates the key.

-4. TROUBLESHOOTING
+4. Troubleshooting
-✓ Registration fails:
+🔹 Registration fails?

-  - Check all fields completed
+Ensure all fields are filled.

-  - Try different username
+Try a different username.
-✓ License issues:
+🔹 License issues?

-  - Verify correct key format
+Verify the key follows the correct format.